cyfyifanchen/yifanchen.github.io/_posts/2020-01-14-Catalina-Java-Legacy-issue.md

   <p class="caption">Here you go, one of the most notorious things knows on macOS</p>
 </div>

 It is because some of the applications you are running depends on some denpendenices form a order version of Java.
 So, Apple has a offical fix for it at [ here ](https://support.apple.com/kb/dl1572?locale=en_US), it will install those certain dependenies for you to solve the problems.
 However, that only works if you aren't on Catalina.
+Catalina has an issue addresses is in regard to ENVI/IDL's current dependency on legacy Java 6 libraries, see [details](https://www.harrisgeospatial.com/Support/Self-Help-Tools/Help-Articles/Help-Articles-Detail/ArtMID/10220/ArticleID/23780/Mac-OS-Catalina-1015-ENVIIDL-and-Legacy-Java-6-Dependencies).

 <div class="sec-img">
   <img class="post-img" src="../assets/images/cannot-install-java2017.png">
   <p class="caption">On Catalina, you can't simple install the order version of Java</p>
 </div>

+I tried to follow [this link](https://www.harrisgeospatial.com/Support/Self-Help-Tools/Help-Articles/Help-Articles-Detail/ArtMID/10220/ArticleID/23780/Mac-OS-Catalina-1015-ENVIIDL-and-Legacy-Java-6-Dependencies) remove all the newer Java on my machine, so I could install the compatiable one first, then come back to install the newer one, well didn't work as expected.

+I finally found a work solution [here](https://discussions.apple.com/thread/250853223), follow the guide, you should be able to go.

 ### References